second-brain-labs/web-app/README.md

 See [backend/README.md](backend/README.md)

 # Development
     Install `Docker` and `docker-compose`.
-Then, run `docker-compose up` to start the backend and frontend.
-THe frontend is not functional.
+Then, run `docker-compose up` to start the backend and frontend